White Sox vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 - In nine games as the underdog over the last 10 matchups, the White Sox have posted a mark of 4-5.

-- When it comes to the total, the White Sox and their opponents are 2-7-1 in their previous 10 games.
+- In their previous 10 matchups with a total posted by sportsbooks, the White Sox and their foes are 2-7-1 when it comes to hitting the over.

-- The previous 10 White Sox games have not had a runline posted by oddsmakers.
+- The last 10 White Sox matchups have not had a spread set by oddsmakers.
+Chicago's past three contests have gone under the total, and the average over/under in that span was 8.8.

 White Sox Betting Records & Stats

-- This season, Chicago has won two of its five games when it's the underdog by at least +155 on the moneyline.
+- Chicago is 11-25 this season when entering a game as the underdog by +105 or more on the moneyline.

-- The moneyline set for this matchup implies the White Sox have a 39.2% chance of coming away with a victory in the contest.

-- Games involving Chicago have gone over the total set by bookmakers in 34 of 80 chances this season.
+- Chicago and its opponents have gone over the total this season in 34 of its 81 opportunities.

-- The White Sox have posted a record of 5-4-0 against the spread this season.
+- In nine games with a line this season, the White Sox have a mark of 5-4-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!